MaterializeInc/materialize/doc/user/content/sql/create-index.md

 Field | Use
 ------|-----
 _index&lowbar;name_ | A name for the index.
-_view&lowbar;name_ | The name of the view for which you want to create an index.
+_view&lowbar;name_ | The name of the source or view on which you want to create an index.
 _col&lowbar;ref_**...** | The columns to use as the key into the index.

 ## Details